This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small loaf of Irish Soda Bread.
 See the recipe box below for ingredient amounts and full recipe instructions.

-Start by mixing the all-purpose flour, granulated sugar, salt, and baking soda in a large bowl.
-This step ensures that all the dry ingredients are evenly distributed, setting the foundation for a well-risen and flavorful bread.
+- Combine Dry Ingredients: In a large bowl, mix the all-purpose flour, granulated sugar, salt, and baking soda.
+This step ensures the dry ingredients are evenly blended for a well-risen, flavorful bread.

-In a separate, smaller bowl, whisk together one egg yolk and buttermilk.
-This combination adds richness and moisture to the bread.
-Once whisked, gently pour this mixture into the bowl with the dry ingredients.
+- Mix Egg Yolk and Buttermilk: In a small bowl, whisk together the egg yolk and buttermilk.
+This mixture adds richness and moisture to the bread.
+Pour it into the dry ingredients once combined.

-Stir the wet and dry ingredients together until just combined.
-Then, turn the dough onto a lightly floured surface.
-Knead the dough gently, just enough to bring it together, then shape it into a small, round loaf.
-Remember, over-kneading can lead to a tougher bread.
+- Form the Dough: Gently mix the wet and dry ingredients until just combined.
+Turn the dough onto a lightly floured surface and knead briefly to bring it together.
+Shape the dough into a small, round loaf.
+Avoid over-kneading to keep the bread tender.

-Bake the soda bread in a preheated oven for approximately 40 minutes.
-The bread should be golden brown and sound hollow when tapped on the bottom.
-This indicates that it’s perfectly baked.
+- Bake: Bake in a preheated oven for about 40 minutes.
+The bread is ready when it’s golden brown and sounds hollow when tapped on the bottom.

 Expert Tips